Nola Fraser: Role in the Macarthur Health Services scandal

 Campbelltown and Camden Hospitals are two acute care hospitals (Campbelltown being the larger hospital) that provide extensive clinical services to residents of the Macarthur region (south-west Sydney) of New South Wales in Australia.
 Rapid population growth in the region, particularly from overseas immigration, during the 1990s and 2000s put increasing strain on Camden and Campbelltown Hospitals.

 Despite this, Camden and Campbelltown Hospitals continuously failed to attract sufficient numbers of suitably qualified clinical staff, compared to other hospitals of the same size, to meet the increasing clinical demand.
 Political electoral sensitivities however continued to see Camden and Campbelltown Hospitals be pushed to not reduce or limit services, which created an environment of numerous clinical care safety risks that resulted in unnecessary adverse incidents, including 21 avoidable deaths, and a "sick hospital and administration system" that had "severely shaken... public confidence in New South Wales hospitals".

-Between 1995 and 2002, a number of clinical staff – including Fraser, who was a Registered Nurse Unit Manager at Camden Hospital and member of the Critical Care Review Committee (an internal clinical safety governance body) – raised and reported numerous separate clinical safety incident reports to document deficiencies in and episodes of substandard clinical practice, that were met with indifference or hostility from hospital executive management, especially from the then General Manager Jennifer Collins (a former NSW Nurses and Midwives' Association trade union General Secretary who had gone on to been employed by the hospitals as General Manager since 1998 until her resignation and transfer in late 2003).
+Between 1995 and 2002, a number of clinical staff – including Fraser, who was a Registered Nurse Unit Manager at Camden Hospital and member of the Critical Care Review Committee (an internal clinical safety governance body) – raised and reported numerous separate clinical safety incident reports to document deficiencies in and episodes of substandard clinical practice, that were met with indifference or hostility from hospital executive management, especially from the then General Manager Jennifer Collins (a former NSW Nurses and Midwives' Association trade union General Secretary who had gone on to be employed by the hospitals as General Manager since 1998 until her resignation and transfer in late 2003).

 In October 2002, after sending the then chief executive officer of the South Western Sydney Area Health Service, Ian Southwell, details about the alleged mismanagement and misconduct at the Camden and Campbelltown Hospitals, Nora Fraser requested an appointment with then NSW Health Minister Craig Knowles.

 On 5 November 2002 Nurses Valerie Owens, Sheree Martin, Yvonne Quinn and Fraser, accompanied by solicitor John Chalhoub, met with the then NSW Health Minister Craig Knowles as whistleblowers, detailing multiple episodes of substandard clinical practice that had resulted in patient death and injury, and ongoing failures of clinical governance processes at Camden and Campbelltown Hospitals, for which there had been systemic inaction by senior management to address, and for which retaliatory action, including intimidation, against those reporting such incidents had been occurring, including directly from the then General Manager Jennifer Collins.